heureka/gorabbit/README.md

 ### Batch

-If you want to process messages in batches, [Batch consumer](process/batch.go) is here for you.
+If you want to process messages in batches, [Batch processor](process/batch.go) is here for you.

-Batch consumer reads batch of messages from a broker and passes them to `BatchTransaction`.
+Batch processor reads a batch of messages from a broker and passes them to `BatchTransaction`.
 Your code expected to return one-to-one errors for each passed message (`len(messages) == len(errors)`).

 Consumer will ACK each of messages on success, NACK on error.